-Accessory Structures for Residential Uses.
+Accessory Structures in Residential Zone Districts.
 The proposed code amends existing SCCC Section 13.10.611 to clarify the types and numbers of habitable and non-habitable accessory structures that are allowed on residential properties (see Table 13.10.611-1).
-The amendments would allow bathrooms "by right" in accessory structures, regulate showers and bathtubs, and include references to regulations for accessory dwelling units (ADUs) and Junior ADUs.
+The amendments would allow limited bathroom facilities in accessory structures, regulate showers and bathtubs, and include references to regulations for accessory dwelling units (ADUs).
 In Table 13.10.611-2, amendments related to the size, location, and permit requirements are included, with Level IV and V permits required for proposed accessory structures that exceed standards.
-Specific height requirements for certain accessory structures are removed to defer to the height limits in the applicable zone district, and do not supersede height limits applicable to ADUs, which are addressed elsewhere in the County Code.
-Both habitable and non-habitable structures are limited by size on properties within the Urban Services and Rural Services Lines.
-Conversions of non-habitable and habitable accessory structures into residential units continues to be illegal unless permitted in accordance with the County Code.
+Both habitable and non-habitable structures are limited by size on properties within the Urban and Rural Services Lines (USL/RSL).
+Conversions of non-habitable and habitable accessory structures into residential units continues to be illegal, unless permitted in accordance with the County Code.